9 Strategies to Make Your Diet Resolutions Stick

 GET IN THE GAME

-Gamification of weight loss is a strategy that most are not familiar with, and research is showing that this may be a successful way to achieve a New Year’s resolution when it comes to healthy eating, exercise and weight control.
+Have you ever tried to turn your weight loss goals into a game?
+It may sound silly, but but this may be a successful way to achieve healthy eating, exercise and weight control.
 “Gamification of weight loss is when large groups of people are offered financial as well as other incentives to be involved in a competitive challenge with others.
-Grouping people together in an effort to encourage healthy habits can foster member camaraderie and commonality, challenge and excitement and furthered learning about getting healthier.
-In these scenarios, many individuals have gotten healthier, minimized or eradicated health problems and changed the course of their lives.
-Research shows that community support and a commonality among individuals trying to get healthier can foster healthy behavior change for the long term,” says Misti Gueron, M.S., RD.
+Grouping people together in an effort to encourage healthy habits can foster member camaraderie and commonality, challenge and excitement and furthered learning about getting healthier,” says Misti Gueron, M.S., RD.
+“And in these scenarios, many individuals have gotten healthier, minimized or eradicated health problems and changed the course of their lives."

 Sign Up to Receive the FREE LIVESTRONG.COM Weekly Health and Fitness Newsletter